srikar-kodakandla/linkedin-easyapply-using-AI/README.md

 -
 Happy job hunting! 🎯

+---
 ### Important Warning ⚠️

 LinkedIn may block your account if it detects automation tools being used without permission.
 This has happened to me several times.
 To mitigate this risk, the code includes sleep intervals and uses an undetected-chromedriver, aiming to reduce the chances of detection by LinkedIn.
 However, please be aware that LinkedIn might still detect and permanently block your account. **I am not responsible for any account suspensions or bans that may occur as a result of using this tool.**

+---
 ## License

-This project is licensed under the [Apache License](LICENSE.md).
+This project is licensed under the [Apache License](LICENSE).

+---
 ### Important Warning ⚠️

 LinkedIn may block your account if it detects automation tools being used without permission.
 This has happened to me several times.
 To mitigate this risk, the code includes sleep intervals and uses an undetected-chromedriver, aiming to reduce the chances of detection by LinkedIn.
 However, please be aware that LinkedIn might still detect and permanently block your account. **I am not responsible for any account suspensions or bans that may occur as a result of using this tool.**

----

 Use this tool wisely and at your own risk.
 Happy job hunting! 🎯🤖

+---
 *Disclaimer: This project is not affiliated with LinkedIn or OpenAI.
 Use responsibly and adhere to LinkedIn's terms of service.*